chanakya1310/aws-sam-xgb-pipeline/README.md

   margin-left: auto;
   margin-right: auto;
   width: 50%;" src = './assets/flow.png' height = "400">

+Above architecure makes use of the following AWS services:

+- Lambda Function
+- S3 Bucket
+- SageMaker
+- StepFunctions
+- Boto3 SDK

+<b>Remember to provide the necessary IAM permissions such as PutObject, InitiateSageMakerTraining etc, to the StepFunction and the Lambda Function.</b>

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.